tedd/DynamicsCrmLINQPadDataContextDriver/README.md

-# DynamicsCrmLINQPadDataContextDriver
+# Dynamics CRM LINQPad DataContext Driver

-Dynamics CRM LINQPad DataContext Driver
+Currently it will ask your username/password twice during proxy generation.
+You need to give it DOMAIN\USER as username.